Algebraic K-theory of Geometric Groups: Introduction

-Recall that a ring $R$ is called \textit{regular coherent} if every finitely presented $R$-module has a finite resolution by finitely generated projective $R$-modules.
-For example, the most important for geometric applications ring of integers $\mathbb{Z}$ is regular coherent.
+Recall that a Noetherian ring $A$ is called \textit{regular} if every finitely generated $A$-module has a finite resolution by finitely generated projective $A$-modules.

-\begin{varthm}[The (Integral) Isomorphism Conjecture in Algebraic \textit{K}-theory.]
-Given a regular coherent ring $R$ and a torsion-free finitely generated group $\Gamma$, the algebraic $K$-theory of the group ring $R[\Gamma]$ is isomorphic to the homology of the group $\Gamma$ with coefficients in the $K$-theory of $R$,
+{\bf The \textit{K}- and \textit{L}-theory Farrell-Jones isomorphism conjectures.} For a regular Noetherian ring $A$ and a torsion-free group $\Gamma$, the algebraic $K$-theory of the group ring $A[\Gamma]$ is isomorphic to the homology of the group $\Gamma$ with coefficients in the nonconnective $K$-theory of $A$.
+If in addition the ring $A$ has an involution, there is an analogous isomorphism in algebraic $L$-theory.
+More explicitly, the assembly maps $a_K (\Gamma,A)$ and $a_L (\Gamma,A)$ are weak homotopy equivalences.